zewdu444/Todo_list/README.md

 To run the project, execute the following command:

-> In visual studio code you can use Go to dist folder then open index.html in live server.
+> In visual studio code Go to dist folder then open index.html in live server.

 <!-- AUTHORS -->